 Another exception is the need to have business purpose for expenses incurred in transactions with non-residents.
 The burden of proving the absence of business purpose in the transactions rests on the tax authorities.
 Business purpose of the transaction exists if:

-- taxpayer intends to receive economic effect from such transaction (i.e. increase of preserve its assets);
+- the taxpayer intends to receive economic effect from such transaction (i.e. increase or preserve its assets)

-- achievement of tax benefits is not the main purpose of the transaction;
+- achievement of tax benefits is not the main purpose of the transaction, and

-- in comparable conditions, taxpayer would be ready to conduct such transaction with non-related party.
+- in comparable conditions, the taxpayer would be ready to conduct such transaction with the non-related party.

 General requirements for the documentation of the transactions for accounting needs (i.e. contracts, acts of acceptance, etc.) will also apply for the substantiation of expenses for tax purposes.